DD2480-group8-VT24/apps-android-commons/report.md

 specific folder (we still don't know why) but the good thing was that this [issue](https://github.com/commons-app/apps-android-commons/issues/5571) was brought up in GitHub which made it possible for us to find the solution.

+One issue that was common among the team was that the test results seemed to differ depending on the environment, those that had Windows machines seemed to get between 200~300 failing test cases in total but one team member who has a Mac OS environment across all tests has only 5 failing tests.
+This is weird, we didn't try to resolve or find out why the test results differ between environments.
+All of the testing logs that we refer to were run on the same environment and the same machine.

 ## Effort spent

 For each team member, how much time was spent in